wharfkit/website/src/lib/docs/SessionKit/WalletPlugin.md

 ### Class

 When building a `WalletPlugin`, it is recommended that a class is created which extends the `AbstractWalletPlugin`.
-This will cause the new plugin to inherit some base helper functions as well as ensure the requirements of the `WalletPlugin` interface are met.
+This will cause the new plugin to inherit some base helper functions, as well as ensure that the requirements of the `WalletPlugin` interface are met.

 ```ts
 class WalletPluginExample extends AbstractWalletPlugin {}